mpsonntag/snippets/notes/worksconf/201906_Freiburg_workshop.md

 - protocol: 50ms pulse, 1s interval ... due to membrane capacitance the recorded trace should have a sharkfin shape. from this shape tau (latency?) of the cell can be calculated.

-IF current - Isteps that are increasing until the cell spikes
+IF current - I_steps that are increasing until the cell spikes
 - I is incresed via Filter pre Amp Current injection
 - recording times Spike2 ... file contains recording start time absolute, but ziy have to note at which relative time the protocol starts. recorded in pA and mV